 An employee shall make written application to the Human Resources Development Department who shall confirm the eligibility criteria are met.
 The Human Resources Development Department will then forward a copy of the application to the Faculty Association for information, and a copy of the application to the Executive Director, Human Resources for approval.
-The Executive Director, Human Resources for approval.
-The Executive Director, Human Resources for availability of funds and operational requirements.
+The Executive Director, Human Resources' decision shall be final and shall consider availability of funds and operational requirements.